trobotham/ansible-cpanel-bootstrap/README.md

 (c) Lithium Hosting, llc

 ### License
-This library is licensed under the MIT license; you can find a full copy of the license itself in the file /LICENSE
+This ansible playbook is licensed under the MIT license; you can find a full copy of the license itself in the file /LICENSE

 ### Requirements
 - Ansible 2.0+